metabrainz/bookbrainz-dev-docs/docs/entity-editor.rst

 In Bookbrainz, a set of information about a particular author, book, publication, magazine, etc. is referred to as an *Entity*, and the form which we use to add/edit this information is called the **Entity-Editor**.
 There are 6 entity types in the BookBrainz world: Author, Work, Edition Group, Edition, Publisher and Series.
-For a better description of each entity see :ref:`entities-description`.
+For a better description of each entity, see :ref:`entities-description`.

 The code for the entity editor can be found in ``src/client/entity-editor``.
 The entity-editor has been divided into different sections, and each of these sections have a folder within this directory.